 Levick Crescent, Acklam, Middlesbrough

-An inter-war design in Early Christian-cum-Italianate style, this is a well-composed, generously-scaled building which forms an important local visual focus.
+An interwar Italian Romanesque design by Bishop Shine, this is a well-composed, generously-scaled building which forms an important local visual focus.

 The church is oriented south so all directions given are liturgical.